 A handy tip if you don’t want to deal with exact change: get a Transportation Pass, available from one day up to seven days of unlimited use on the island's buses and ferries.
-Passes are sold at the Central Terminal on Washington Street and the Visitor Information Centre, both in the City of Hamilton, Royal Naval Dockyard as well as at other authorised outlets.
+Passes are sold at the Central Terminal on Washington Street and the Visitor Services Centre, both in the City of Hamilton, Royal Naval Dockyard as well as at other authorised outlets.

 - BUSES: With 11 bus routes and 14 bus zones, buses are frequent and plentiful, and they service most areas of interest.
 They’re easy to spot as they're painted Bermuda pink with blue stripes.
 Most buses leave from the Central Terminal on Washington Street, next to City Hall in Hamilton.
 Download a copy of the bus schedule.

 - FERRIES: Four public ferry routes offer an on-the-water alternative for getting around Bermuda.
 All ferries depart from the Ferry Terminal on Front Street in Hamilton.
 Cash is not accepted, so be sure to have your transportation pass, ticket or token in hand.
 For complete route, schedule and fare information, visit the Bermuda Ferry Website.